ChikaEche/sorting-visualizer/README.md

-This is a physical description of how some sorting algorithms work.
+A visual representation of how some sorting algorithms work behind the scenes.

+# Technologies used
+HTML, CSS, JavaScript

 View on my website https://sorting-visualizer.chikaokafor.dev/